pravega/pravega-samples/README.md

 ## Flink Samples

+### Anomaly Detection
+A Flink streaming application for detecting anomalous input patterns using a finite-state machine.

+_See the [anomaly-detection/](https://github.com/pravega/pravega-samples/tree/master/anomaly-detection) directory for more information._

 ### Turbine Heat Processor
 A Flink streaming application for processing temperature data from a Pravega stream.
 Complements the Turbine Heat Sensor app (external).
 The application computes a daily summary of the temperature range observed on that day by each sensor.